-- Creating scenes, exploring plays, studying scripts or experimenting with lighting/sound. - Evaluating other people's work in a positive and constructive manner. - Directing other people's acting. - Working on your own practical acting skills. - Being creative and original (thinking about the use of space, colours, costumes, props, lighting, body language, facial expressions, etc). - A mixture of practical and written work.
+- Creating scenes, exploring plays, studying and analysing scripts. - Evaluating other people's work in a positive and constructive manner. - Directing other people's acting. - Working on your own practical acting skills. - Being creative and original (thinking about the use of space, colours, costumes, props, lighting, body language, facial expressions, etc). - A mixture of practical and written work.

 Devising Drama - You will work in groups to create a devised performance based on a stimuli given to you by your teacher.
 You will log your process in a portfolio evidencing and evaluating the creative decisions you have made throughout the unit.
 Both the performance and portfolio are assessed.

-Presenting and Performing Texts - You will study and explore a text during the lessons, participating in workshops to develop your understanding of character, plot, style and drama techniques.
+Presenting and Performing Texts - You will study and explore a play during the lessons, participating in workshops to develop your understanding of character, plot, style and drama techniques.
 This unit will culminate in a practical performance of two extracts from the play that you have studied.
+As well as the submission of a written document which supports the practical decisions that you have made.

-Drama: Performance and Response - You will study and explore a text chosen by the exam board during the lessons, participating in workshops to develop your understanding of SCHP, character, staging, technical elements, style and performance skills.
+Performance and Response - You will study and explore a play chosen by the exam board during the lessons, participating in workshops to develop your understanding of the context in which the play has been written, characters, staging, technical elements, style and performance skills.
 This understanding will be assessed in a written exam at the end of Year 11.
 During Year 11 we will take you to see a professional play and you will complete a live theatre evaluation in the second part of the final written exam.